TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Privacy Policy.md

 To make such a request, please send an email with your first name, last name, mailing address, email address and telephone number to privacy@bloomberg.com.
 Please include "California Privacy Rights" in the Subject line of your email.

-You may also make such a request by writing to us at: Bloomberg L.P.
+You may also make such a request by writing to us at:

 Bloomberg L.P.
-Attn: Legal Department 731 Lexington Avenue New York, NY 10022
+Attn: Legal Department
+731 Lexington Avenue

-Modifications To This Privacy Policy
+New York, NY 10022 Modifications To This Privacy Policy

 Bloomberg reserves the right to change this Privacy Policy at any time by posting revisions on this Web page.
 Such changes will be effective upon posting.